sap-tutorials/sap-build-process-automation/tutorials/spa-authorize-google-sdk/spa-authorize-google-sdk.md

     <!-- border -->![Test result](17.png)

-    Now that you have set the Authorize activity, you may add Google Workspace SDK to automate google applications such as google drive, Gmail and google sheet.
+    Now that you have set the Authorize activity, you may add Google Workspace SDK to automate Google applications such as Google Drive, Gmail, Google Docs, Google Sheets and Google Slides.
 Once you are done building your automation, you may use the Disconnect activity at the end of the automation.

+    > Please note that all the Google Workspace activities also work with Agent 2.0.